sf-wdi-19-20/w8_project_vagabond/readme.md

 ##Client Contract

 The client has provided basic wireframes and user stories.
+In some cases, these requirements may be vague or incomplete.

 * [Wireframes](http://i.imgur.com/bKP70NW.jpg)